-Integrated Testing and Engineering Company of San Antonio (InTEC) has completed a subsurface exploration and pavement thickness evaluation report at the above referenced project site.
-The results of the exploration are presented in this report.
+Integrated Testing and Engineering Company of San Antonio (InTEC) completed a subsurface exploration and pavement thickness evaluation report (InTEC Project No. S181355-P dated August 30, 2018) at the above referenced project site.
+As requested, the Bexar County comments are addressed in this revised re-